 Buy this book

-You can find all these titles and more at Prestwick House!
+You can find all these contemporary novels for the high school classroom and more at Prestwick House!
 When you order from us, you'll always save at least 25% on any paperback.
 If the retail value of your order is at least $500, you'll save 30%.
 And if the retail value of your order is at least $2,500, you'll save 35% on all your paperbacks!

 Have a book in mind but don't see it in stock?
 Send an email to info@prestwickhouse.com.
 We have connections to more than 100 publishers and can special order almost any book for you!